What Is a TWIC Card and How Do You Get One?

 truck driver with a twic card

-But if your trucking company intends to conduct maritime business, there’s one form your drivers shouldn’t forget to apply for – an application for a TWIC card.
+The number of forms and requirements for truck drivers and trucking business owners can feel overwhelming.
+But if your trucking company intends to conduct maritime business, there’s one form drivers cannot forget to apply for—a TWIC card application.

 Here’s a full breakdown of everything you need to know related to TWIC cards.

-What Is a TWIC Card?
+What Is a TWIC Card and What Is it Used for?

 The TSA issues TWIC cards to not just transportation workers, but also members of the US Coast Guard and USCG employees.
 For any business at ports or related areas, a trucker needs to qualify for a TWIC card.